globus/automation-examples/README.md

 https://auth.globus.org/v2/oauth2/authorize?code_challenge=6xeOSl_5knYrzGPYZZRSme-rbA&state=_default&redirect_uri=https%3A%2F%2Fauth.globus.org%2Fv2%2Fweb%2Fauth-code&response_type=code&client_id=079bdf4e-9666-4816-ac01-7eab9dc82b93&scope=openid+email+profile+urn%3Aglobus%3Aauth%3Ascope%3Atransfer.api.globus.org%3Aall&code_challenge_method=S256&access_type=offline
 Enter the auth code:
 ```
+The same functionality can be implemented using Globus CLI.
+In this case,
+Globus CLI is responsible for the OAuth 2.0 authorization flow and storing

-The shell script, cli-sync.sh, provides the same functionality.
-The script
+access and refresh tokens.
+The example shell script, cli-sync.sh, calls
+the Globus CLI transfer command only.
+To avoid transferring the same data
-stores a task id in last-transfer-id.txt to avoid multiple concurrent
+concurrently, the script stores a transfer task id in last-transfer-id.txt
-transfers of the same files to the same destination:
+file and checks this file on every execution to avoid the same transfers
+running concurrently.
 ```
+$ globus login
 $ bash cli-sync.sh
 $ cat last-transfer-id.txt
 842ac3d8-39b5-11e7-bcec-22000b9a448b
 ```
-##### share_data.py/share-data.sh
+##### share_data.py and share-data.sh

-The app transfers `/share/godata/` directory from Tutorial Endpoint 1 to a
+The app transfers file from a source path from an source endpoint to a shared
-shared endpoint and destination path specified in the command line.
+endpoint and destination path specified in the command line.
 You have to
-make sure that the destination path on the shared endpoint exists.
-Before
+make sure the destination path exists.
+Before the script submits the transfer,
-the app submits the transfer, it detects if a destination path concatenated with
+it detects if the destination path concatenated with the last bit of the source
-the last bit of the source path already exists.
-If it does and `--delete` option
+path exists.
+If it does and `--delete` option is specified, the script deletes
-is specified, the app deletes the path, creates it again and grant a specified
+the path with all subdirectories and files, creates it again and grant a specified
 user or group read access.
+In the example below, the script transfers `/share/godata/` from Tutorial
+Endpoint 1 to `/share-data-demo/` on a shared endpoint made of Tutorial
+Endpoint 2.
 ```
 $ python share_data.py \
-    --source-endpoint ddb59aef-6d04-11e5-ba46-22000b92c6ec \
+    --source-endpoint ddb59aef-6d04-11e5-ba46-22000b92c6ec \ # Tutorial Endpoint 1
-    --shared-endpoint efc2bf94-35b7-11e7-bcd3-22000b9a448b \
+    --shared-endpoint efc2bf94-35b7-11e7-bcd3-22000b9a448b \ # Shared endpoint on Tutorial Endpoint 2
     --source-path /share/godata/ \
     --destination-path /share-data-demo/ \
     --user-uuid 94f0c387-9528-4bed-b373-4ad840f32661 \